jamalvh/dormmarketplace/README.md

 # Account-based Trading Platform using C++ (Oct. - Nov.
 2022)

-• Built a marketplace that allows dorm students to list and purchase second-hand products in a coherent and easy-to-navigate interface.
+• Built a marketplace that allows dorm students to list and purchase second-hand products in a coherent command-line interface.

 • Login and registration system secures user listings behind a password protected data-wall.